AnthonyYoukhanna/CP386_A4/README.md

     1. "make warnings_ok" for ignoring warnings.

-1. Run on linux using "./FILE_NAME sample_in.txt"  --replace FILE_NAME with the name of the file and sample_in.txt with the input you require.
+1. Run on linux using "./Assignment_4 X X X X"  --replace X X X X with the Max Resources you desire.

     1. you may check file name by typing "ls", the created file will be highlited green.